virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ### installAddon

-The possibility to install few custom add-ons in one manifest.
+The possibility to install few custom add-ons within a single manifest.
 It can be installed into:

-- an existing environment if when `jpsType` is *update*
+- an existing environment if `jpsType` is *update*
-- an new environment if `jpsType` is *install*.
-Add-ons will be installed sequentially one by one right after new environment will be created.
+- a new environment if `jpsType` is *install*.
+Add-ons will be installed sequentially one by one right after a new environment set up.

-All add-ons have `jpsType` *update* by default.
+All the add-ons will have `jpsType` *update* by default.

-The example below shows how to pass add-on identifier into `installAddon` action.
+The example below shows how to pass an add-on identifier into `installAddon` action.
 This add-on should be described in the `addons` section.
-The Custom add-on with identifier *firstAddon* will create a new file into compute node in *tmp* directory.
+The custom add-on with the *firstAddon* identifier will create a new file in a compute node in the *tmp* directory.
 ```
 {
 	"jpsType": "update",